BjarkeL/costume_light/README.md

 ### LED signals:
 * Status LED: Blinks once every second when the program is running.
 * Green LED: Flashes for 100 ms every time a sync signal is sent.
+* Yellow LED: Lights up while the animation is paused.
+* Red LED: Lights up while the LED strips are turned on.

 ## To-do:
 - [ ] Add binary codes for different animations.